Home » “The Shroud Conspiracy” by John Heubusch – A Genetic Rebirth of the Messiah

 The Final Verdict

-Considering this was John Heubusch‘s first novel, The Shroud Conspiracy is a very solid and promising effort which, despite its various flaws, still manages to be a very entertaining thriller that can easily spark your curiosity as to what else the author might be able to achieve.
+Considering this was John Heubusch‘s first novel, The Shroud Conspiracy is a very solid and promising effort which, despite its various flaws, still manages to be a very entertaining medical thriller that can easily spark your curiosity as to what else the author might be able to achieve.
 If you’re not looking for the perfect book and just want a fast-paced thriller that will keep you amused for a few evenings, then I don’t think you can go wrong with this book.

 John Heubusch (Author)